-The overall goal achievement factor is calculated based on our achievement of annual corporate performance goals determined for each performance measure under the Annual Bonus Plan.
-The target performance goal for each performance measure was in each case equal to or greater than the target performance in the Company's 2012 operating plan.
-The following table summarizes the performance measures and related corporate performance goals approved by the Committee for 2012:
+The overall goal achievement factor is calculated based on the Company's achievement of annual corporate performance goals determined for each performance measure under the Annual Bonus Plan.
+The target performance goal for each performance measure was in each case equal to or greater than the target performance in the Company's 2013 operating plan.
+The following table summarizes the performance measures and related corporate performance goals approved by the Committee for 2013: